Get Cooking With Paris & Make Her Secret Hilton Family Recipe

 Instructions

-2. Add two boxes of Jiffy Corn Muffin Mix to a large bowl.
+2. Add two boxes of Corn Muffin Mix to a large bowl.

 3. Next, add 2 eggs and milk and mix well.